singator/bdah/README.md

-bdah
-====

-Big Data Analytics 2014 Workshop
+International Conference on Big Data and Analytics in Healthcare 2014 (BDAH 2014)

+Pre-conference Workshop #4: Case-Based Introduction to Healthcare Analytics with R

-This github contains material for the workshop above.
-Take a look at the wiki page for more information on the files.
+This GitHub repository contains materials for the workshop above.
+Take a look at the Wiki page for more information.